cockroachdb/docs/v22.1/glossary.md

 -----|-----------
 **single tenant** | A type of CockroachDB deployment where a single customer uses the database cluster.
 **multi-tenant** | A type of CockroachDB deployment where multiple customers share a single storage cluster.
 Each customer sees a virtual CockroachDB cluster.
 Data in each virtual cluster is isolated and is invisible to other customers.
 **region** | A logical identification of how nodes and data are clustered around [geographical locations](multiregion-overview.html).
 A _cluster region_ is the set of locations where cluster nodes are running.
 A _database region_ is the subset of cluster regions database data should be restricted to.
 **availability zone**  | A part of a data center that is considered to form a unit with regards to failures and fault tolerance.
 There can be multiple nodes in a single availability zone, however Cockroach Labs recommends that you to place different replicas of your data in different availability zones.
-**CockroachDB Serverless (beta)** | A fully managed, multi-tenant CockroachDB deployment, in a single region and cloud (AWS or GCP).
-It delivers an autoscaling (up and down) and instant database. and offers a generous free tier and consumption based billing once these limits are exceeded (up to user set limits).
+**[CockroachDB Serverless (beta)](../cockroachcloud/quickstart.html)** | A fully managed, multi-tenant CockroachDB deployment, in a single region and cloud (AWS or GCP).
+Delivers an instant, autoscaling database and offers a generous free tier and consumption based billing once free limits are exceeded.
-**CockroachDB Dedicated** | A fully managed, single tenant CockroachDB deployment, managed by Cockroach Labs, in a single, multi-region cloud (AWS or GCP).
+**[CockroachDB Dedicated](../cockroachcloud/quickstart-trial-cluster.html)** | A fully managed, single tenant CockroachDB deployment in a single region or multi-region cloud (AWS or GCP).
-**CockroachDB Self-Hosted** | A self-managed CockroachDB deployment, with node-based scale, built for mission-critical workloads.
+**[CockroachDB Self-Hosted](start-a-local-cluster.html)** | A full featured, self-managed CockroachDB deployment.

-For more information on deployment types and guidelines on how to choose a deployment type, see [Choose a Deployment Type](choose-a-deployment-type.html).
+For more information on deployment types and guidelines on how to choose a deployment type, see [How to Choose a Deployment Option](choose-a-deployment-option.html).

-## CockroachCloud
+## CockroachDB Cloud

 Term | Definition
 -----|-----------